 This easy Jalapeño Tater Tot Casserole recipe could quickly become a family favorite!
 We love this dish for so many reasons.
 It’s packed full of flavor, easy to make, and is also very budget-friendly.
 You start by layering tater tots, ground beef, jalapeño, and cheese in a casserole dish.
 Then, bake in the oven until the tater tots are crispy and the cheese is melted and bubbly.
 I’m not sure it gets much better than that!

 Dirt Cheap Meals for Dessert

-No campfire require for this nostalgic dessert!
+No campfire required for this nostalgic dessert!
 If you’re a huge fan of s’mores, then you’re going to gobble up this delicious recipe from The Six Figure Dish!
 It only requires a few ingredients and an air fryer.
 Get the whole family involved in making this tonight!

 Enjoy this refreshing, cool treat for only pennies!
 These popsicles from Keep Calm and Eat Ice Cream are the perfect icy treat to make at home.
 Just use three simple ingredients: water, lemons, and ice.
-Then, all you need to do is add the mix into popsicle molds.
+Then, all you need to do is add the mix to popsicle molds.
 Go check out this easy budget-friendly dessert!